Search

 circa March 2018, via Google Street View

-Fashion designer Trina Turk and her (now late) husband Jonathan Skow purchased it for $1.2 million and embarked on a preservation-minded restoration, securing its designation as a Los Angeles Historic-Cultural Monument in 2016.
+Fashion designer Trina Turk and her (now late) husband Jonathan Skow purchased it for $1.2 million (with the adjacent lot, $1.5 million) and embarked on a preservation-minded restoration.
+They secured its designation as a Los Angeles Historic-Cultural Monument in 2016.

 The interior is a bit cattywampus, with diagonal support beams interrupting the linear forms of an open shelving unit.
 Much of the original design had been covered up for decades—the shelves filled in and enclosed—but was revealed in the restoration, right down to the red-stained concrete slab floor.

-The Maxwell family had retained ownership of the house from 1954 to 2014—but had converted it into a rental property, which meant a lot of comings and goings.
-A circa 1966 bedroom addition obscured the space-age carport out front, and has since been removed.
+The Howard Maxwell family purchased the house in 1949 and, after a divorce, Howard's wife Barbara retained ownership of it from 1954 to 2014—but rented it out to a family for the last 17 years of that time period, according to The John Lautner Foundation which meant a lot of comings and goings .
+A circa 1966 bedroom addition by architect Arthur Silvers, which obscured the space-age carport out front, has since been removed.

 The house opened to the public last fall as part of Peter Blake Gallery's Blakehaus program, whose art exhibits take over Mid Century Modern homes—seamlessly integrating furniture, paintings, vessels, and objets d'art into architecturally significant spaces.